Martnat8/ROB421-Portfolio/Mediapipe Move SAMI/angle_extractor/README.md

 Together, these nodes convert raw pose landmarks into robot-ready joint commands, bridging the gap between camera-based human motion and servo-actuated mimicry in SAMI.

 > These files are intended to be used as part of a larger ROS2 system involving a MediaPipe-based pose estimator and SAMI's servo control logic.

+---

+## Notes

+This was developed with a very cheap UVC camera, Mediapipe did it's best to find some 3 dimensional positioning, but it was never very accurate.
+SAMI mirrors pretty effectively if you keep your motions restricted to the plane of your body, but if you stick your arms forward or back things get a little weird.
+Future endeavors could integrate some depth measurements to help with this.